Health-Economics-in-R/health-economics-in-r.github.io/contact.md

 show-title: true
 ---

-If you want to get in touch with HELPR, please email <a href="mailto:{{ site.email }}">{{ site.contact }}</a>.
+If you want to get in touch with HELMES, please email <a href="mailto:{{ site.email }}">{{ site.contact }}</a>.